|Nutrition Facts (per serving)|

-There are a few other gin highballs that combine gin and soda which you will also want to try:
+There are a few other gin highballs that combine gin and soda that you will also want to try:

 - The gin-gin mule is a modern cocktail created by Audrey Saunders.
 For this one, you'll muddle a lime wedge with mint and syrup, add gin, then top it with ginger beer.

-- To make a dragonfly (or Prohibition cocktail), skip the foghorn's lime juice and use champagne instead of the soda.
+- To make a dragonfly, or Prohibition cocktail, skip the lime juice and use champagne instead of the soda.